 Tenure & Tenure Track Faculty

 The offer of employment for all faculty members is conditioned upon the return to the hiring authority of a duly executed copy of both the offer letter and the employment contract by a specified date.
 Any offer of employment that offers tenure to the candidate must clearly state that the President’s approval for granting tenure will be reported to the FSU Board of Trustees.
-For additional information on offer letters and employment contracts, refer to the FDA website at http://fda.fsu.edu/.
-Refer to ‘Administrative Tools for Deans’ in Blackboard section.
+For additional information on offer letters and employment contracts, refer to the FDA website.

 When the offer has been accepted, the completed faculty appointment is processed by the academic dean or director and forwarded to the HR Office.
-The following supporting documentation should also be submitted to the HR Office: offer letter, faculty contract, and a current vita with a date stamp indicating the date the vita was received.
-The date stamp on the vita should reflect a date that is prior to the application deadline to verify that the faculty member applied before the deadline.
+The following supporting documentation should also be submitted to the HR Office: offer letter, faculty contract, and a current vita.
 Other supporting documentation must include an official transcript, sent directly from the registrar of the degree-granting institution, three letters of recommendation, and the Affirmative Action Form AA186.
+Note that faculty members may not serve as instructor of record until an official transcript has been received and verified.
 Spoken English Competency must be certified for teaching faculty members.
 In addition, with appointment documents for non-citizens, two copies of the appropriate valid employment authorization are required to process the appointment papers.

-For additional information regarding the employment of non-United States citizens, refer to the immigration process outlined on the FDA website at http://fda.fsu.edu/Appointments.
-Any forms outlined above can be located on the FDA website at http://fda.fsu.edu/.
+For additional information regarding the employment of non-United States citizens, refer to the International Employees section on the Office of Human Resources website.
+Any forms referenced above can also be located on the HR website.

 Acting: This employee class applies to an appointment for a limited time to fill a vacancy that occurs in a faculty position to which primarily administrative duties have been assigned.
 The appointee may or may not receive compensation for the additional or replacement duties.
 The appointment time will not be counted as tenure-earning service unless the University notifies the employee in writing otherwise at the time of appointment.

-Adjunct: This employee class applies to temporary appointments extended to persons of satisfactory professional qualifications who perform temporary teaching, research, or other functions in connection with established programs.
+Adjunct: This employee class applies to temporary appointments extended to persons of satisfactory professional qualifications (see FSU Policy 3A-2, Policy for Credentialing Faculty Members) who perform temporary teaching, research, or other functions in connection with established programs.
 Such persons are appointed for one academic term at a time, are normally compensated on a per-course or per-activity basis, and are compensated from Other Personal Services (OPS) funds.
 Adjuncts may not be employed for more than 50 percent FTE throughout a year (fall semester through summer semester) or full-time for more than 26 weeks of a year, unless approved by the president or president’s designee on an individual basis due to special circumstances.
 Time spent in such an appointment shall not be counted as tenure-earning service.
 The “Visiting-in-Lieu-of Adjunct” class is used for those persons who teach graduate level courses, as long as they have been granted Graduate Teaching status.

 Affiliate: This employee class applies to those situations where a faculty member appointed in one department or unit participates in some functions of other departments or units.
 Compensation is not provided with this appointment.